 We’re effective, & much loved for it, whilst successfully improving the social economy.

-We’re closer to internal recruitment people than external recruitment consultants.
-You can trust us to deliver.
-We’re reliable, good at what we do and we have a 98% successful placement rate.
 We help people make changes to their lives, help them break bad employment cycles and get into work that’s right for them.
-We’re delivering on something which is beneficial to everyone and socially responsible.
+We’re delivering on something which is beneficial to growing businesses and talented job-seekers whilst being socially responsible.

 JOY LEWIS, Chief Executive and Board Member

-Adopt an Intern won the RBS-sponsored "Customer Focus" Award at the Scottish Business Awards 2015.
-Joy was also shortlisted for "Social Enterprise (UK) Entrepreneur of the year" at the Great British Entrepreneur Awards 2015, and Adopt an Intern had two 2015 nominations at the Association of Scottish Businesswomen's Awards.
-In 2014 Joy was shortlisted for "Female Entrepreneur of the Year" at the Scottish Business Awards.
+Adopt an Intern won the RBS-sponsored 'Customer Focus' Award at the Scottish Business Awards 2015.
+Joy was also shortlisted for 'Social Enterprise (UK) Entrepreneur of the year' at the Great British Entrepreneur Awards 2015, and Adopt an Intern had two 2015 nominations at the Association of Scottish Businesswomen's Awards.
+In 2014 Joy was shortlisted for 'Female Entrepreneur of the Year' at the Scottish Business Awards and Diversity Hero of the Year at the Scottish Diversity Awards in 2017, recognising her work with disabled graduates and minority ethnic women returners.

 ANNE ARNOT, HR Consultant